-Credit Default Swaps, Interest Rate Swaps, Currency Swaps, Total Return Swaps, Swaptions and Contracts for Difference of default risk.
+Credit Default Swaps, Interest Rate Swaps, Currency Swaps, Total Return Swaps, Swaptions and Contracts for Difference

+The use of credit default swaps may carry a higher risk than investing in bonds directly.
+A credit default swap allows the transfer of default risk.
 This allows investors to effectively buy insurance on a bond they hold (hedging the investment) or buy protection on a bond they do not physically own where the investment view is that the stream of coupon payments required will be less than the payments received due to the decline in credit quality.
 Conversely, where the investment view is that the payments due to decline in credit quality will be less than the coupon payments, protection will be sold by means of entering into a credit default swap.
 Accordingly, one party, the protection buyer, makes a stream of payments to the seller of protection, and a payment is due to the buyer in the event that there is a "credit event" (a decline in credit quality, which will be pre-defined in the agreement).
 If the credit event does not occur the buyer pays all the required premiums and the swap terminates on maturity with no further payments.
 The risk of the buyer is therefore limited to the value of the premiums paid.